linode/docs/docs/guides/quick-answers/linux-essentials/introduction-to-function-as-a-service-faas/index.md

 - Asynchronous latencies can be an issue.
 Some functions inevitably encounter delays.
 This means you need a tracking method to ensure application transactional integrity as well as acceptable response latencies.
 - Testing orchestration and simulating outages is complicated by the diffuse nature of serverless composable objects.
 QA and troubleshooting can be highly complex.
 - It can be difficult to audit actual costs when you use many providers.
-- If you somehow forget to terminate FaaS, you'll pay for them inadvertently.
+- If you somehow forget to terminate FaaS, you must pay for the resources used.